-Koontz's phone number was an unlisted number.
-Unlisted numbers or private numbers are telephone numbers which are intentionally not listed in phone books.
-If you have a private number, you usually do not have to worry about getting calls from telemarketers, prank calls or being contacted by people you do not know.
+Koontz's phone number was unlisted, which means it was intentionally not listed in phone books.
+If you have a private number, you usually do not have to worry about getting calls from telemarketers, prank calls, or being contacted by people you do not know.
 The fact that Koontz did not have a listed phone number makes the phone call all the more interesting.
-Of course, it could have been a case of a person calling the wrong number, but sometimes the truth is stranger than fiction.
-The warning the woman gave him on the phone could very well have been about an incident that occurred only two days later.
+Although it could have been a case of a person calling the wrong number, the warning the woman gave him on the phone could very well have been about an incident that occurred only two days later.

-He Believes His Mother Was Warning Him About His Father Trying To Kill Him
+Koontz Believes His Mother Was Warning Him About His Father

-When Koontz arrived at Ray's room, his father wasted no time and proceeded to grab a knife from a drawer, which he attempted to use to stab his son.
-Koontz had to fight off his father, and he eventually was able to get the knife away from his him.
+When Koontz arrived at Ray's room, his father wasted no time and proceeded to grab a knife from a drawer and attempted to stab his son.
+Koontz had to fight off his father, and he eventually was able to get the knife away from him.
 Police arrived, and they took Ray to a psychiatric facility, which everyone felt was the best place for him.